Lebanon recognises 18 religious communities across the country and all are represented in the complex politicial system.

 The ties that bind the disparate factions have led to the development of distinct majority and opposition blocs.

-Al Jazeera profiles some of the major players in Lebanese politics.
+Some of the major players in Lebanese politics are:

 Michel Aoun, a Maronite Christian, leads the Free Patriotic Movement (FPM), a Christian political organisation which advocates a secular character for Lebanon.